-But the foundation of the house of cards is built on the primary, structural eating disorder perspectives, behaviors and beliefs.
-As long as these primary issues are addressed, then the secondary mental health and treatment symptoms will take care of themselves.
+The foundation of the house of cards is built on the primary, structural eating disorder perspectives, behaviors and beliefs.
+As long as these primary issues can be seen, then the secondary mental health and treatment symptoms will take care of themselves.

-Whether the primary problems are addressed via Cognitive Behavioral Therapy or Intuitive Eating, family therapy or another Health At Every Size model doesn’t matter.
+Any type of therapy can target these underlying symptoms.
 In fact, family therapy I feel is sometimes more appropriate, especially if multiple family members are engaging in the eating disorder, which is not uncommon.

 Even so, in this blog article I will just focus on Cognitive Behavioral Therapy (CBT).,

 At this point it will help if we discuss the common origins of all Eating Disorders.